ls1intum/Artemis/docs/user/exercises/assessment.rst

 - **Manual:** Tutors must manually grade the submissions of students.
 - **Automatic:** Artemis automatically grades the submissions of students.
-- **Semi-Automatic:** Artemis automatically grades students' submissions, but the tutors manually grade all submissions afterward.
+- **Semi-Automatic:** Artemis automatically grades the submissions of students, but the tutors manually grade all submissions afterward.

 Manual assessment
 -----------------